Mark Addy (oarsman): Death

 On Whit Monday, 1889 Addy was watching a procession of children, when he heard a cry that a boy had fallen in the river at the bottom of Factory Lane.
 He made his way to the place and jumped into a particularly sewage-laden stretch of water to save the boy.
-Although the rescue was successful, according to an 1890 obituary, "he laid the foundation of an illness that day which eventually gained the mastery of his powerful, well-knit frame" and he died of "consumption" (tuberculosis) on 9 June 1890 Some time before his death, Mark said:
+Although the rescue was successful, according to an 1890 obituary, "he laid the foundation of an illness that day which eventually gained the mastery of his powerful, well-knit frame" and he died of "consumption" (tuberculosis) on 9 June 1890 Some time before his death, Addy said: